Vishalckc/zerocode_wiki/About-Motivation.md

 * Large numbers of tests can be well organized for env specific regression packs
 * Configurable for multiple environments (LAPTOP, DEV/DIT/CI, SIT, UAT, PRE-PROD etc)

-The outcome of the sessions was to consider a `steps based` scenario build-up approach with JUnit, like Cucumber/JBehave where the underlying test and test data is picked from a referenced `JSON file` instead of a `feature` file.
+The outcome of the sessions was to consider a `steps based` scenario build-up approach with JUnit, like Cucumber/JBehave/Pyresttest where the underlying test and test data is picked from a referenced `JSON file` or `Text File` instead of a `feature` file.

 JSON is well recognized widely supported by `all IDEs` and hence could prove to be a good approach.

-In fact, many folks were already practicing this kind of approach in a similar manner in their respective Govt, Media, Banking and Retail projects, but was never unified so that the approach could be reused to benefit more and more testers and developers across the program/industries.
+In fact, many folks were already practicing this kind of approach in a similar manner in their respective Govt, Media, Banking and Retail projects, but was never unified so that the approach could be reused to address wide variety of testing problems and benefit more and more testers and developers across the program/industries.

-Achievement
+Solution
 ===

 After the implementation of the agreed approach we found that we were successfully able to achieve the following: